 Sandeep: Yes your honor, the case laws are annexed

 Other side was directed to come prepared on next date (Section 3, 4 of DP Act) and next date was granted for 15-06-2023.
-Finally for Counters and for hearing (and disposal).
+Finally for Counters and for hearing (and disposal, hopefully!).
 No stay was granted on Trial Court proceedings.

 As usual the SMS Alert came at 4.15 PM